wilsocr88/react-apps-menu/CONTRIBUTING.md

 Feel free to [submit a pull request](https://github.com/wilsocr88/react-apps-menu/pulls) or, if you find a bug, [an issue](https://github.com/wilsocr88/react-apps-menu/issues) (make sure it's a bug in the component, and not in your code or toolset!).

-## TODO

-* The component could take props to configure menu width and height, or take different types of icon (Images, other components) in the objects